akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * Factory method `Entity.ofPersistentEntity` is renamed to `Entity.ofEventSourcedEntity` in the Java API for Akka Cluster Sharding Typed.
 * New abstract class `EventSourcedEntityWithEnforcedReplies` in Java API for Akka Cluster Sharding Typed and corresponding factory method `Entity.ofEventSourcedEntityWithEnforcedReplies` to ease the creation of `EventSourcedBehavior` with enforced replies.
 * New method `EventSourcedEntity.withEnforcedReplies` added to Scala API to ease the creation of `EventSourcedBehavior` with enforced replies.
+* `ActorSystem.scheduler` previously gave access to the untyped `akka.actor.Scheduler` but now returns a typed specific `akka.actor.typed.Scheduler` - user code that needs to schedule tasks should prefer `Behaviors.withTimers`.